Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 patient's stay in a hospital facility.

 This blueprint is intended to serve as a modular foundation for customers to adjust to their specific requirements, developing new Azure Machine learning experiments to solve both clincal and operational use case scenarios.
 It is designed to be secure and compliant when deployed; however, customers are responsible for configuring roles correctly and implementing any modifications.
 Please note the following:

 -   This blueprint provides a baseline to help customers use Microsoft Azure in a HITRUST, and HIPAA environment.

--   Although the blueprint is designed to be aligned with HIPAA and HITRUST (through the Common Security Framework -- CSF), it should not be considered compliant until certified by an external auditor per HIPAA and HITRUST certification requirements.
+-   Although the blueprint was designed to be aligned with HIPAA and HITRUST (through the Common Security Framework -- CSF), it should not be considered compliant until certified by an external auditor per HIPAA and HITRUST certification requirements.